 What is a Pool Alarm?

-A pool alarm is a device that lets out an alert should something foreign enter the pool water.
+A pool alarm is a device that lets out an alert when you have unauthorized entry into your pool water.
 Pool alarms are typically used to alert pool owners if children and pets have entered the pool.
 It is essential to understand that pool alarms should be used in conjunction with other safety measures and not be relied upon as the sole measure of protection against potential drownings.

 How Do Pool Alarms Work?